mitogen-hq/mitogen/docs/ansible.rst

 location is consistent for each target account, and it is always privately owned by that account.

-The paths below are tried until one is found that is writeable and appears live on a filesystem with ``noexec`` disabled:
+The paths below are tried until one is found that is writeable and lives on a filesystem with ``noexec`` disabled:

 1. ``$variable`` and tilde-expanded ``remote_tmp`` setting from ``ansible.cfg``